-CONNECTICUT HEALTH AND EDUCATIONAL FACILITIES AUTHORITY (CHEFA)
+CONNECTICUT HEALTH AND EDUCATIONAL FACILITIES AUTHORITY (CHEFA or the Authority)

-Bonds Issued - The following is a review of CHEFA bond issues, summarized by market segment and comparing FY 2013, FY 2012 and FY 2011.
+Bonds Issued - The following is a review of CHEFA bonds issued for FY 2014, FY 2013 and FY 2012, summarized by market segment.

-In FY 2013, CHEFA bond issuance dollar-volume returned to the levels experienced in FY 2011.
-The near record breaking dollar volume in FY 2012 made the FY 2013 decline substantial.
-The decrease results from fewer issues and a smaller average issue size (approximately \$22 in FY 2013 vs. \$50.6 in FY 2012).
-During FY 2013, CHEFA continued to experience a significant number of privately placed transactions.
-62% of CHEFA dollar issuance volume and 74% of total issues in FY 2013 were privately placed, most often directly with local or regional banks.
-The appetite of these banks for this type of product provided financing opportunities for several smaller borrowers.
-Other statistics for FY 2013 are as follows:
+In FY 2014, CHEFA bond issuance volume increased 188% over FY 2013 levels and approximately equaled the near record breaking dollar volume experienced in FY 2012.
+The increase results from more than a 47% increase in bond offerings and a larger average issue size (approximately \$43,300 in FY 2014 vs. \$22,200 in FY 2013).
+During FY 2014, CHEFA continued to experience a significant number of privately placed transactions.
+Approximately 68% of CHEFA's total issues were privately placed, most often directly with local or regional banks.
+Healthcare was the most active sector in FY 2014 consisting of 14 bond offerings totaling \$891,820, with Yale New Haven Health issuing over 60% of the total dollar volume for the sector.

+Other statistics for FY 2014 are as follows:

-- Approximately 71% of dollar volume in FY 2013 represented new money financings - Approximately 53% of dollar volume represented fixed rate transactions - Only one letter of credit backed transaction was executed
+- Approximately 72% of dollar volume in FY 2014 represented refundings; - Approximately 56% of dollar volume represented variable rate transactions; and - One bond offering was backed by the Special Capital Reserve Fund.